 “I don’t have time for that crap!”

-Monica chuckled as she continued her stride towards the mess hall.
-Muted sunlight filtered through the large glass windows illuminating the empty metal tables.
-Her boots echoed through the large room as she made her way towards the food dispenser.
-Aside from her, there were five other people scattered around one of the tables.
+Monica chuckled and continued her stride toward the mess hall.
+Muted sunlight filtered through the large glass windows, illuminating the empty metal tables.
+Her boots echoed through the room as she made her way to the food dispenser.
+Five other people were scattered around one of the tables.
 Their quiet conversation and the sound of her own footsteps made her feel like she was in a cathedral instead of a military base.
 Monica pressed the breakfast button in the dispenser with a sigh.
 After a minute of whirring and clicking noises, a smoking plastic tray landed on the serving area.
-She walked towards the table, taking the first seat available, and removed the plastic film off the tray.
+She took the first seat available on the table and removed the plastic film off the tray.
 It was the usual scrambled eggs, bacon and crackers.

-“Well,” she said, “I made a new year’s resolution of becoming a vegan, but the Space Force won’t let me.”
+“Well,” she said, “I made a new year’s resolution to go vegan, but the Space Force won’t let me.”

 “Like you would ever be a vegan,” said Cooper, tossing back her blonde braid with a roll of her green eyes.